American Dysautonomia Institute (ADI)

 Director of Education is Zena Sulkes, PhD.
 Dr. Sulkes earned her B.A. from the University of Michigan, Masters from Wayne State, and Doctorate, in education, from the University of South Florida.
 Following a career as a school principal, Dr. Sulkes opened an educational consulting firm with a national reputation.
 She retired, as an adjunct professor of education, at the university level, in Florida.

 Our secretary/treasurer/information resources volunteer is G. M. Chinitz.
 He has B.A., Juris Doctor, and Master of Library and Information Science degrees from Wayne State University.
 He was formerly the Grants, Foundations, and Law Collections Librarian for Macomb County, Michigan.
-He also served as our research librarian.
+He also serves as our research librarian.

 Legislative advocacy activities are limited by Internal Revenue Service regulations.
 Therefore supportive Congressional contacts, by those not a part of our organization, are very important.